 Contact us today for your FREE Estimate.
-We provide quality roofing services, including roof replacement and installation in West Hartford, Glastonbury, Manchester, and the surrounding towns of Connecticut!
+We provide quality roofing services, including roof replacement and installation in Granby, Bloomfield, New London, and the surrounding towns of Connecticut & Rhode Island!

 Wood shingles and shake roofs are beautiful, but expect more maintenance compared to an asphalt roof.

 Wood shingles and shakes usually come from red cedar, Alaskan yellow cedar or Eastern white cedar.
 These evergreens produce wood that is dimensionally stable and naturally resistant to rot and insect attack.